howtographql/howtographql/content/frontend/react-apollo/5-authentication.md

 ### Using the authentication mutations

-`signup` and `login` are two regular GraphQL mutations you can use in the same way as you did with the `createLink` mutation from before.
+`signup` and `login` are two regular GraphQL mutations we can use in the same way as we did with the `createLink` mutation from before.

 <Instruction>